bismuth-party/thorium/bot-protocol.md

 ```
 {
 	chatid: int		The ID of the chat
-	userid: int		The ID of the user that changed the title
+	user: User		The user that changed the title
 	title: string	The new title of the chat
 }
 ```